 Today's mission is to declutter your wardrobe of excess or old and worn out undergarments.
 To help you this article has tips for what to keep and how to get rid of the items that you'll no longer store in your closet or drawers.

-This mission is designed to be done while we're focused on the Organize Master Bedroom Closet Challenge and/or the Organize Master Bedroom Challenge, which are two of the 52 Week Organized Home Challenges here on the site, depending on where you keep these types of clothes within your home.
+This mission is designed to be done while we're focused on the Organize Primary Bedroom Closet Challenge and/or the Organize Primary Bedroom Challenge, which are two of the 52 Week Organized Home Challenges here on the site, depending on where you keep these types of clothes within your home.

 Instead of trying to get rid of all your clothing clutter at once, and then feeling overwhelmed, or pulling out too many clothes all at once and making a big mess, I've broken this task up for you into a series of missions, some of them focused on the type of clothing item, while others are focused on clearing out the places you store the various types of clothes, such as in drawers in your bedroom, or shelves in your closet for example.